lowRISC/opentitan/doc/rust_for_c_devs.md

 Note that the memory behind `S` changed, so it must be allocated in a `.data` or `.bss` section.
 This illustrates another property of `UnsafeCell`: it causes data that is otherwise declared as immutable to be allocated as mutable.

-See [https://doc.rust-lang.org/std/cell/index.html](https://doc.rust-lang.org/std/cell/index.html) for more details; as with all aliasing-related topics, it requires careful attention t detail, and this section is far from exhaustive.
+See [https://doc.rust-lang.org/std/cell/index.html](https://doc.rust-lang.org/std/cell/index.html) for more details; as with all aliasing-related topics, it requires careful attention to detail, and this section is far from exhaustive.

 ### Unsafe Rust